Category: UX advice / Evidence-based design methods

-Live Chat refers to the little messenger windows that tend to slide in from the bottom of the screen and are particularly popular on ecommerce websites.
+Live chat is the little messenger windows that sit in the bottom corner of a website and are particularly popular on ecommerce and online services.
 They allow the user to chat directly to customer service teams and ask questions about things they may not understand.

 You should be able to spot if things like shipping costs or sign up instructions are not clear and are preventing some users from converting by themselves.
-Just the fact that they are turning to help rather than completing the task by themselves is a good indicator that something can be improved.
+Just the fact that they are looking for help rather than completing the task by themselves is a good indicator that something can be improved.

 By looking at what users say on live chat you can also get a sense of whether they understand broader things, like what the company actually offers, or if they have found themselves on a site that isn't suitable for them.
 This can help you identify whether your marketing efforts are working to bring in the right kind of users.

-You'll then need someone to staff the live chat from the company's side.
-If you are a small startup this could be your job but at a company with a customer service team, it should probably be them.
+The company will then need someone to staff the live chat.
+If you are a small startup this could be your job but at a company with a customer service team, it should be them.
 It's best if it is someone who knows the product well and is used to answering customer queries so they can promptly respond without having to constantly find out what they should say!

 It's not something you have to commit to for a long time, as live chats can easily be turned off.
 You might only have it on for a few hours per day or you might want to only gather feedback for a week and then assess it before running another week a few months later.
 It's a flexible tool.